Bung Tomo-class corvette: Background

 The three vessels were built by BAE Systems Marine (now BAE Systems Maritime - Naval Ships).
-The contract was awarded to GEC-Marconi in 1995 and the ships, a variant of the F2000 design, were launched in January 2001, June 2001 and June 2002 at the then BAE Systems Marine yard at Scotstoun, Glasgow.
-The customer refused to accept the vessels and the contract dispute became the subject of arbitration.
-When the dispute was settled in favour of BAE Systems, the vessels were handed over to Royal Brunei Technical Services in June 2007.
+The contract was awarded to GEC-Marconi in 1995, and the ships, a variant of the F2000 design, were launched in January 2001, June 2001, and June 2002, at the then BAE Systems Marine yard at Scotstoun, Glasgow.
+The customer (Royal Brunei Navy) refused to accept the vessels, due to claims by the Royal Brunei Navy that the ships fail to meet the required specifications; though opinion in the shipyard was that they were too complex for a small navy to operate.
+The contract dispute became the subject of arbitration.
+When the dispute was settled in favour of BAE Systems, the vessels were handed over to Royal Brunei Technical Services (RBTS) in June 2007.